nsaqui4c/cheatsheets/AZ-104 azure administrator.md

   * We can move resource from one resource grp to another and one subscription to another or to another region
   * Moving them to other resource grp or subscription will change its resource id

+* Subscription and management group
+  * Management group is to manage multiple subscription
+  * We get all the bill on subscription, so it is logical to create separate subscription for different organization and department
+  * We use management grp to organize similar subscription

 ===============================================================================================================